 A nonrefundable entry fee of $5.00 per person is required.

-Judging will occur on the first weekend of the Nebraska State Fair.
+Judging will occur on the second Saturday of the Nebraska State Fair in the Raising Nebraska Building.
 Groups will be determined following the advance entry deadline.
 Specific competition times may be requested, but cannot be guaranteed.

 A challenge ingredient will be selected each year, highlighting a Nebraska commodity food product.
-The 2017 challenge ingredient is dried beans, peas and lentils.
-These may be used in any form, including dry-packaged or canned.
-More information about the Nebraska Dry Bean Commission may be found at http://nebraskadrybean.com/ .
+The 2018 challenge ingredient is beef.
+Please keep food safety in mind when selecting the recipe used for the Challenge.Foods must be able to be kept chilled during transport to the contest, then be able to be re-heated in a slow cooker or microwave.
 Each team must incorporate the challenge ingredient into their food item they will be presenting during the contest.
 This may require altering a recipe or creatively incorporating an item into their overall table theme.
-(For example: hummus, bean salads, soups, baked beans, or any other recipe using dried beans, peas or lentils in a creative way.
 The challenge ingredient must also be included in the interview presentation, demonstrating youth knowledge of the ingredient, such as nutritional value, a farm-to-fork concept, or how to adapt a recipe to include the ingredient.

 The team should view themselves as the hosts, welcoming the judge, cooperatively presenting the table to the judge, incorporating multi-media resources, and answering any questions from the judge.
-Teams must be prepared to present to the judge utilizing technology.
-(PowerPoint, picture story, or other multi-media resource.
-Presentations may include photos, clip art, animation, video or audio sound.)
-The 4-H members should cooperatively present a verbal presentation to the judge that is highlighted by their multi-media presentation via computer or iPad.
+Teams must be prepared to present to the judge utilizing technology, such as PowerPoint, picture story, or other multi-media resource.
+Presentations may include photos, clip art, animation, video or audio sound.
+The 4-H members should cooperatively present a verbal presentation to the judge that is highlighted by their multi-media presentation via computer or tablet.
 Participants must provide their own computer or other equipment needed for their 4-H Foods Event judging interview.
 Presentations will occur at participants’ tables.
 Please do not bring projectors or other equipment which will require extra space.